anurupjoseph-engineer/zigatta/README.md

 The application uses Swagger/OpenAPI for ease with development.
 I left that Swagger/OpenAPI in the application for the benefit of future developers.
-It may easily be removed by removing the `config` package, its two dependencies in the Gradle build file, and respective annotations in the DTO class.
+It may easily be removed by removing the `config` package, its two dependencies in the Gradle build file, and respective annotations in the DTO and controller classes.

 ## Future Enhancements
-To be a pure REST application, I would suggest that a future version not return `yes` or `no` but instead return HTTP status codes of 204 upon route found and 404 upon route not found.
+To be a pure REST application, I would suggest that a future version not return `yes` or `no` but instead only return HTTP status codes of 204 upon route found and 404 upon route not found.
 After all, a fundamental principle of REST is brevity, and an HTTP status code in the response header could provide the requisite information to consumers without needing to provide a response body.